 There is no requirement for a student placement, personal therapy or a residential weekend on this course.

 To complete the Postgraduate Certificate Integrative Counselling Skills you will need to:

 * Progression onto the Masters Programme without an undergraduate degree may be possible if your performance on the Postgraduate Certificate is exemplary.

 ** The references must be on letter headed paper or the referee can send them direct from a professional/work email address to [email protected]

 Detailed application guidance is on the information for counselling applicant’s webpage.

 You are advised to apply early.
-It is unlikely that applications received after 12 noon, 1st August 2020 will be able to complete our interview process before the start of the academic year.
-In this case, your application will be considered for entry the following year.
+It is unlikely that complete applications received after 12 noon, 1st August 2021 will be able to complete our interview process for the September start date.
+In this case, your application will be considered for entry the following intake, September 2022.

 We want to give you the opportunity to ask us questions that are important to you and we need to explore your motivation and suitability for the type of training we offer on this programme.